 There are some important points that must be explained in more detail in this sequence of events.
 In the resting state, there is no net current through the membrane but there is current circulation through the different branches (see, for example, Plate 3E).
 The applied pulse of current produces an outward (positive) current through the membrane that results in a depolarization of the membrane.
-If we neglect the current through $g_L$ and $g{Na}$ , we find that the voltage across the membrane is the sum of $E_K$ plus the voltage drop across $g_K$ which has the opposite polarity.
-When the membrane potential has become depolarized enough such that $g{Na}$ is increased, then the current through the Na branch becomes much larger and inward.
-As $g{Na}$ increases, the voltage drop across $g{Na}$ decreases (V(across $g{Na})=I{Na}/g{Na}$ ) and the internal potential tends to be closer to $E{Na}$ , that is, positive inside.
+If we neglect the current through g_L and g{Na} , we find that the voltage across the membrane is the sum of E_K plus the voltage drop across g_K which has the opposite polarity.
+When the membrane potential has become depolarized enough such that g{Na} is increased, then the current through the Na branch becomes much larger and inward.
+As g{Na} increases, the voltage drop across g{Na} decreases (V(across $g{Na})=I{Na}/g{Na}$) and the internal potential tends to be closer to E{Na} , that is, positive inside.
 Notice that this is a case where an inward current is producing a depolarization, which is exactly the opposite that occurred during the early phase of depolarization, when the pulse of current was still present.
-If we look at the direction of the current in the capacitor branch of the membrane, however, we see that it is always an outward current during depolarization and an inward current during repolarization, or negatively inside for hyperpolarization.
+If we look at the direction of the current in the capacitor branch of the membrane, however, we see that it is always an outward current during depolarization and an inward current during repolarization (Plate 3), as is expected because the voltage across the membrane is the voltage across the capacitor, which must be charged positively inside for depolarization, or negatively inside for hyperpolarization.